-We acknowledge the Wurundjeri Woi Wurrung and the Bunurong peoples of the Kulin Nation as traditional custodians of the land on which we teach and learn and pay our respects to Elders past, present and emerging and to Aboriginal and Torres Strait Islander people who are part of our great Footscray High School community.
+We acknowledge the Wurundjeri Woi Wurrung and the Bunurong peoples of the Kulin Nations as Traditional Custodians of the land on which we teach and learn and pay our respects to Elders past, present and emerging and to Aboriginal and Torres Strait Islander people who are part of our great Footscray High School community.

 At Footscray High School we acknowledge the impacts of colonisation on our First Nations people, to this day, particularly within the realms of education, health and justice and we recognise the strength, resilience and pride in the longest living culture in the world as it is reclaimed, celebrated and generously shared with non-Aboriginal people.
 We commit to open our minds and hearts to our history throughout our life-long learning journey.